-Sitting at the intersection of modern technology and poetic tradition, In the Land of Shattered Windows aimed to bring voice to some of the major personal, political, and social conflicts that dictate daily life in Yemen today.
+Sitting at the intersection of modern technology and poetic tradition, In the Land of Shattered Windows brings voice to some of the major personal, political, and social conflicts that dictate daily life in Yemen today.

-The primary goal of “In the Land of Shattered Windows: Young Voices From a Broken Yemen” is to use poetry to bring young creatives from across Yemen into a meaning dialogue with one another about the various social, geographical, political, and cultural conflicts that currently dictate daily life there.
-Playing heavily on the imagery of windows, the poetic dialogues at the heart of the proposed project will be seen as a means by which both the audience and the contributors, Yemeni and international, can get a real and honest look into the daily lives of those still on the ground in Yemen despite the veritable black box that has formed around the country in terms of media coverage.
+Playing heavily on the imagery of windows, the poetic dialogues at the heart of the project act as a means by which both the contributors and the audience, within Yemen and internationally, can get a real and honest look into the daily lives of those still on the ground in Yemen despite the veritable black box that has formed around the country in terms of media coverage.

 In the Land of Shattered Windows began implementation on June 1, 2018.
 Both partner organizations believe that this project is a step towards breaking down the walls between Yemen and the outside world, amplifying the voices of young Yemenis so that their personal stories and perspectives can be heard everywhere.
 Through Shattered Windows, listeners from around the world can access personal perspectives on the current situation in Yemen that delve far deeper into the on-the-ground experience there than the major news headlines do, allowing those outside the shattered windows of Yemen to develop a fuller understanding of what’s really happening behind the broken glass.